August Ning

 My research focuses on computer architecture and systems under (very broadly defined) economics constraints.
 I am interested in how factors such as semiconductor manufacturing, economic trends, and policies/regulations ultimately affect chip and system designs.

 Additionally, I am passionate about building research and student communities.
 I serve on the Computer Architecture Student Association steering committee and I am the graduate liason for Princeton ACM.
 I am also a resident graduate student at Whitman College.
-If you’re ever in the Princeton area or meet me at a conference, please reach out and say hello!
+If you’re ever in the area or meet me at a conference, please reach out and say hello!

 Publications